 Do you want to announce store closures due to weather conditions?
 Or embed a map that auto-updates with event information?
-Generate the map with the data you want to share, customize your embed code, paste it into your website header, and BAM! you’re done.
+Generate the map, customize your embed code, paste it into your website header, and BAM!
+You’re done.

 Not a developer?
 Don’t worry!
-We do the coding for you–all you have to do is copy and paste.
+We handle all the coding– all you have to do is copy and paste.
 Let’s get started!

 Percent is a better choice if you want a scalable image for a responsive website; in other words, the map will always scale up or down based on the screen size.

-Click the Show Sidebar checkbox if you want website visitors to be able to see the map sidebar with all of your Layer Folders visible.
+Click the Show Sidebar checkbox if you want to enable website visitors to see the map sidebar and all of your Layer Folders.
 They will not be able to change these folders or interact with them.

-The Search Position section gives you control over where the search bar appears on your map.
-If you select Sidebar, and your sidebar is hidden, the search will also be hidden from your map.
+Search Position gives you control over where the search bar appears on your map.

 Lock your map position if you don’t want viewers to zoom in and out on your embedded map.